hjmschoonvelde/CEU_ATA_2018/README.md

 # CEU Course 'Automated Text Analysis in Political Science'

-This page contains materials for the short MA political science course *Automated Text Analysis in Political Science* for political science MA students at CEU (April 2018).
+This page contains the materials for the short MA political science course *Automated Text Analysis in Political Science* for political science MA students at CEU (16-27 April 2018).
+Materials will be added as we go along.

 Instructor: [Martijn Schoonvelde](http://mschoonvelde.com)

-Here is the link to the [Syllabus](Syllabus_CEU.pdf)
+You can find the Syllabus [here](Syllabus_CEU.pdf).
+For any questions, send me an email at mschoonvelde[at]gmail[dot]com.

 ## Assignments